 Andersen Field House was made possible by a gift from the Andersen Foundation and was opened in 1998.
-The facility combines state-of-the-art video and training facilities for the football program with offices for the football program staff.
+Renovations were completed in 2011, this facility now combines state-of-the-art video and training facilities for the football program with offices for the football program staff.